 A phase III, multicenter, randomized, open-label study (MM-003) conducted in Europe compared the efficacy and safety of pomalidomide and low-dose dexamethasone (n = 302) versus high-dose dexamethasone (n = 153) in patients with relapsed MM who were refractory to both lenalidomide and bortezomib.
-225 After a median follow-up of 10 months, PFS, the primary endpoint of the study, was significantly longer in patients who received pomalidomide and lowdose dexamethasone compared with those who received high-dose dexamethasone (4.0 vs. 1.9 months; HR, 0.45; P < .0001).
-226 The median OS was significantly longer in the patients who received pomalidomide and low-dose dexamethasone as well (12.7 months vs. 8.1 months; HR = 0.74; P = .0285).
-226 The most common hematologic grade 3 and 4 adverse effects found to be higher with the low-dose dexamethasone compared with the high-dose dexamethasone were neutropenia and pneumonia.226 Other phase III studies of pomalidomide plus low-dose dexamethasone in combination with other agents (eg, bortezomib) are currently ongoing (Clinical Trial ID: NCT01734928).
-A European multicenter, single-arm, open-label phase IIIb trial evaluated the safety and efficacy of pomalidomide and low-dose dexamethasone in a large patient population (N = 604).227 The median PFS reported was 4.2 months and OS was 11.9 months.
-Whether the patients received prior lenalidomide or bortezomib, the PFS, OS, and ORR reported were similar.227 The results of this trial are consistent with those observed in the pivotal MM-003 trial.226 patients with MM relapsed/refractory to lenalidomide and/or bortezomib.
+After a median follow-up of 10 months, PFS, the primary endpoint of the study, was significantly longer in patients who received pomalidomide and low-dose dexamethasone compared with those who received high-dose dexamethasone (4.0 vs. 1.9 months; HR, 0.45; P < .0001).
+The median OS was significantly longer in the patients who received pomalidomide and low-dose dexamethasone as well (12.7 months vs. 8.1 months; HR, 0.74; P = .0285).

+hematologic grade 3 and 4 adverse effects found to be higher with the low-dose dexamethasone compared with the high-dose dexamethasone were neutropenia and pneumonia.
+Other phase III studies of pomalidomide plus low-dose dexamethasone in combination with other agents (eg, bortezomib) are currently ongoing (Clinical Trial ID: NCT01734928).
+A European multicenter, single-arm, open-label, phase IIIb trial evaluated the safety and efficacy of pomalidomide and low-dose dexamethasone in a large patient population (N = 604).
+The median PFS reported was 4.2 months and OS was 11.9 months.
+Whether the patients received prior lenalidomide or bortezomib, the PFS, OS, and ORR reported were similar.
+The results of this trial are consistent with those observed in the pivotal MM-003 trial.

+In addition, several complementary phase II studies have been published evaluating the use of pomalidomide and dexamethasone in patients with MM relapsed/refractory to lenalidomide and/or bortezomib.
 A phase II study investigated two different dose regimens of pomalidomide and dexamethasone in 84 patients with advanced MM.
-Pomalidomide (4 mg) was given orally on days 1 to 21 or continuously over a 28-day cycle, and dexamethasone (40 mg) was given orally once weekly.228 ORR was 35% and 34% for patients in the 21-day and 28day groups, respectively.
+Pomalidomide (4 mg) was given orally on days 1 to 21 or continuously over a 28-day cycle, and dexamethasone (40 mg) was given orally once weekly.227 ORR was 35% and 34% for patients in the 21-day and 28-day groups, respectively.
 With median follow-up of 23 months, median duration of response, PFS, and OS were 7.3, 4.6, and 14.9 months across both groups, respectively.
 All patients experienced similar adverse events in both groups.
-The adverse events were primarily due to myelosuppression.228 Another phase II trial evaluated two doses of pomalidomide 2 or 4 mg/d with dexamethasone 40 mg weekly in heavily pre-treated patients (n = 35).
-229 The ORR in the 2-mg cohort was 49% versus 43% in the 4-mg cohort.
+The adverse events were primarily due to myelosuppression.227 Another phase II trial evaluated two doses of pomalidomide 2 or 4 mg/day with dexamethasone 40 mg weekly in heavily pre-treated patients (n = 35).228 The ORR in the 2-mg cohort was 49% versus 43% in the 4-mg cohort.
 OS at 6 months was 78% and 67% in the 2- and 4-mg cohort, respectively.
-Myelosuppression was the most common toxicity.229
+Myelosuppression was the most common toxicity.
+228